GoogleChrome/web.dev/README.md

 ### Codelabs

+When we started this project we were using a different version of the Glitch iframe embed.
+As a result, **a lot of our codelabs need to have their instructions and screenshots updated**.

-Use the ImageMin CLI codelab as an example—[source](https://github.com/GoogleChrome/web.dev/blob/master/content/fast/use-imagemin-to-compress-images/codelab-imagine-cli.md), [preview](https://web.devsite.corp.google.com/fast/use-imagemin-to-compress-images/codelab-imagine-cli).
+Use the ImageMin CLI codelab as an example to emulate—[source](https://github.com/GoogleChrome/web.dev/blob/master/content/fast/use-imagemin-to-compress-images/codelab-imagine-cli.md), [preview](https://web.devsite.corp.google.com/fast/use-imagemin-to-compress-images/codelab-imagine-cli).

 - When you first mention a Glitch panel or button, put its name in bold, followed by a screenshot.
 You can use `<web-screenshot>` ([preview](https://glitch.com/edit/#!/web-screenshot)) to add the screenshot.